kenn/standby/README.md

 Slavely.disabled = true
 ```

-With this line, Slavery stops connection switching and all queries go to the master database.
+With this line, Slavery stops connection switching and all queries go to the new master database.

 ## Support for non-Rails apps